brokensandals/exporteer_evernote_osx/README.md

 In this mode, the tool modifies the HTML files after export to add extra metadata fields containing the notebook name and note URL.

+(NOTE: This can be very slow and also bog down your computer.
+I suggest exporting the notes in batches of at most a few hundred, using the `-q` parameter.
+Then you can combine them into one folder before running the `relink` command below.)

 After exporting in enhanced mode, you can replace the `evernote://` links in the HTML files with links to the corresponding exported files, by using the `relink` command:

 ```bash